Dhosi Hill: Water sources

 A sarovar (reservoir) that stores rainwater for bathing of pilgrims has existed at the summit of the hill for centuries.
 The stored water is claimed to contain a few rejuvenating properties and treatment for skin ailments.
 The water in the reservoir becomes herbal and also cupric because of the quantity of copper in the hill and growth of rare herbs in large quantities.

 The reservoir becomes silted over time and is desilted at regular intervals.
 In 1944, the industrialists Birla brothers, led by G. D. Birla, who hailed from the nearby Pilani village, arranged for the reservoir to be desilted and constructed a proper concrete dam on the site to increase the storage capacity.
 This was done in the memory of their father, Raja Baldev Rai Birla.
 A plaque is put on the Dam to this effect which states that reservoir could be used for bathing by all shades of Hindu pilgrims, including Sanatani, Harijan, Arya Samaji, Buddhists, Jains and Sikhs.
 This plaque shows that there was no caste barrier to use of the facilities.

 In 2003, the reservoir was desilted by Indian National Trust for Art and Cultural Heritage, an NGO based in Delhi and Haryana.

 A well for the supply of water for drinking and other purposes exists on the top of hill which is recharged by seepage and percolation of water from adjoining reservoirs which are charged by the rainwater on the hill.
 The Government of Haryana now provides drinking water at the hill through mechanical uplifting from the base of the hill.

 Parikrama

 Those visiting the hill on pilgrimage perform a parikrama (circumambulation) of it since the time of Mahabharata and Guru Shaunaka of Pandavas.
 The 8–9 km parikrama track includes some portions which are damaged because of landslides.
+In the year 2022, Haryana CM Mr M L Khattar had donated INR 1 Cr each to three village Panchayats at the base of the hill to construct tourist infrastructure around the hill.
+Parikrama around the hill was made with concrete at most places, however, the whole Parikrama could not be completed because of paucity of funds.